 I love sandwiches during the summer because they’re easy and often require very little cooking depending on what they’re made with.
-Egg salad tops the list and I could have an egg salad sandwich several times a week with some crunchy chips and a glass of iced tea on the side.
+Egg salad tops the list and I could have a classic egg salad sandwich several times a week with some crunchy chips and a glass of iced tea on the side.
 It’s a quintessential summer lunch in my mind.

 Thanks to the avocado this egg salad is still rich and creamy so I don’t even miss the mayo.
-I like serving it on toasted bread with some sprouts and tomato – it’s delicious!

 Ingredients for Avocado Egg Salad

-Can I make avocado egg salad ahead?
+Can you make avocado egg salad ahead?

 You can boil the eggs ahead of time and keep them in the refrigerator until you’re ready to make the sandwiches.
 As far as the avocado egg salad, I don’t recommend making it ahead because the avocado will probably brown and look a little unappealing.
 It will keep for a day or so in an airtight container but it’s best the day it’s made.